Volcanex/artifact-forge/readme.md

 ## Mixin Logic

 The library utilizes mixin classes to add specific functionalities to artifacts.
 The `MediaMixin` class is an example of a mixin that provides media-related properties and methods, such as `start_time`, `end_time`, and `duration`.
+It inherits from the Artifact class.

 Mixins allow for code reuse and help keep the artifact classes focused on their core responsibilities.